Homocystinuria: A treatable disorder

 Please visit our Find a Clinic feature to find a clinic that can test you.

-Classical homocystinuria is a treatable disease and early diagnosis and treatment can prevent the development or progression of the complications associated with the disease.
+Classical homocystinuria is a treatable disease, and early diagnosis and treatment can prevent the development or progression of the complications associated with the disease.
 If untreated, classical homocystinuria is a serious and potentially fatal disease.
 Timely diagnosis and treatment of classical homocystinuria is important in preventing or reducing the symptoms associated with the disorder[1] .
-Early diagnosis and treatment can make a real difference to patient outcomes[6] .
+Early diagnosis and treatment can make a real difference in patient outcomes[6] .

 HCU Network America